MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-best-practices.md

 ## Space your visuals out

-Consider expanding your visuals to match the maximum width of your device, which is 324 pixels.
+Consider expanding your visuals to match the maximum width of your device (323 points is the maximum screen width).
 A default margin is automatically included, even when visuals are extended to the device's maximum width, so there's no need to reserve extra space.

 Don't place visuals side by side (except for single element visuals such as cards or KPI visuals and nondata visuals such as buttons).

-Space your visuals out, keeping at least six to eight pixels (a single arrow press on the keyboard) between elements, both vertically and horizontally.
-For pixel perfect design, turn off the **Snap to grid** option in the view menu.
+Space your visuals out, keeping at least six to eight points (a single arrow press on the keyboard) between elements, both vertically and horizontally.
+For pixel-perfect design, turn off the **[Snap to grid option](./desktop-gridlines-snap-to-grid.md#enable-gridlines-snap-to-grid-and-smart-guides)** in the view menu.

 ## Arrange your visuals to tell a story